rohanrrao/xity-starter/src/blog/simple-blog-post.md

 ---

-## Code highlight
+## Code highlights

-XITY provides code highlighting using prism, by default it uses the [Material Theme Lighter](https://github.com/PrismJS/prism-themes/tree/master/themes) as color scheme.
+XITY provides code highlighting using [Prism](https://prismjs.com/).
+By default it uses the [Material Theme Lighter](https://github.com/PrismJS/prism-themes/tree/master/themes) as a color scheme.
 If you want to change the theme, put the `css` file inside the `assets/css` folder and set the name inside `_data/config.json`.

 ```jsx
 const MyComponent = props => (